solo-io/gloo/docs/content/reference/cli/glooctl_install_ingress.md

-      --create-namespace      Create the namespace to install gloo into (default true) -d, --dry-run               Dump the raw installation yaml instead of applying it to kubernetes -f, --file string           Install Gloo from this Helm chart archive file rather than from a release -h, --help                  help for install
+      --create-namespace      Create the namespace to install gloo into (default true) -d, --dry-run               Dump the raw installation yaml instead of applying it to kubernetes -f, --file string           Install Gloo from this Helm chart archive file rather than from a release -h, --help                  help for ingress
   -n, --namespace string      namespace to install gloo into (default "gloo-system")
       --release-name string   helm release name (default "gloo") --values strings        List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)
-  -v, --verbose               If true, output from kubectl commands will print to stdout/stderr
       --version string        version to install (e.g. 1.4.0, defaults to latest)
 ```